Iantonga/CSC369group/a3/README.md

         ans: it's because of the integer division int he for loop!

     6. Number of links after mkdir is 2 because of the '.' and parent/new_dir

+    7. Check that the file name is not more than 255 (since the char field)